lindsayrr8/lindsayrr8.github.io/_posts/2025-01-15-my-new-blog-post.md

 The other state that caught my eye in this data is North Carolina.
 Its neighboring states Tennessee and South Carolina do also show significant population growth, indicating that there are lots of people moving to this southeastern region of the country.
 But I myself had previously considered relocating to NC - and it looks like I'm not the only one who has had that idea!
 (What can I say?
 I would miss the food in Florida, but NC has beautiful mountains *and* beaches!)

 ## How well does this visualization hold up?
-In terms of Keim et al.'s standards for visuals,
+In terms of Keim et al.'s standards for visual analytics,